Yuvraj0014/iris-classification/README.md

 streamlit run iris.py
 ```
 ## Results
 Too lazy to adult today?
 Join the club!
-Ditch the to-do list and dive into our Streamlight app instead.
+Ditch the to-do list and dive into the Streamlight app instead.
 It's right here, waiting for you!
 ```cmd
 https://iris-classification1.streamlit.app/
 ```